delabassee/jdk-13-init-image/README.md

-### Fn Init Image for JDK EA - Custom JRE with Alpine/Portola
+### Fn Init Image for JDK EA builds - jlink 'custom' JRE with Alpine/Portola

 See [init-images](https://medium.com/fnproject/even-wider-language-support-in-fn-with-init-images-a7a1b3135a6e) details.